Lakshyezz/task1/README.md

 A Flutter project.

-## Getting Started

-Fetching data from API showing it on screen and applying search system based on NAME OF USERS.
+## Fetching data from API showing it on screen and applying search system based on NAME OF USERS.

 A few resources to get you started if this is your first Flutter project: